lpc55/lpc55-hal/README.md

 make jlink

 # in another terminal
-make run-example EXAMPLE=rtfm_led  # or any other example
+make run-example EXAMPLE=rtic_led  # or any other example
 ```

 ## Setup